 - It can be used to test the story narrative and its effectiveness.

 - It helps define the imagery needed to convey the core message as effectively as possible.

-- It eliminates the need for complimentary explanations beneath the storyboard and speaks much more through moves, dialogues and sound tracks.
+- It eliminates the need for complementary explanations beneath the storyboard and speaks much more through moves, dialogues, and soundtracks.

-- Compared to the storyboard, animatic is a much clearer representation of the final product.
+- Compared to the storyboard, the animatic is a much clearer representation of the final product.

 - It provides an opportunity to refine camera angles and framing before getting into production.